 Request a pre-submittal conference (optional).
 We recommend pre-submittal conferences for very complex projects, including buildings with unusual structural systems, substantial alterations, or work in environmentally critical areas or shorelines.
 One-hour pre-submittal conference fees vary based on the type of conference you need.

 Apply for exemptions.
 You may need an exemption from code requirements if your project is located in an environmentally critical area or near the shoreline.

 Prepare your plans.
 Plans should be to scale and easy to read and scan.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type:

 Pay fees.
 You will pay an initial fee for one hour of review.
+Fees are due on the day of your intake appointment and must be paid within 48 hours or your intake may be rejected.
 We will add other reviews (e.g. geotechnical review) depending on the scope of your project.
 All reviews will be at our hourly rate.

 Get related permits.
 You may need to get additional permits or approvals from other departments.

 Request an inspection.
 See the construction inspections page for when to call us and how to schedule your inspection.